shubhomoydas/ad_examples/README.md

 **Rule expressions**

-The codebase encapsulates predicate based rules into the `Predicate` class in `common/expressions.py`.
-The conjunctive rules are composed of a series of `Predicate`s, and operations on these are encapsulated in `ConjunctiveRule`.
-In order to understand and debug these data structures, please see `test_rule_apis()` in `common/expressions.py`.
+The codebase uses a very light-weight rule/predicate framework.
+The conjunctive rules (used by the description algorithms) are composed of a series of `Predicate` objects and operations on these are encapsulated in `ConjunctiveRule`.
+In order to understand and debug these data structures, please see `test_rule_apis()` in [expressions.py](python/common/expressions.py) and the [tutorial](python/common/expressions_tutorial.py).
+The rule framework has been introduced primarily to provide a higher-level abstraction for rulesets so that programming bugs may be avoided.

 **Reference(s)**:
   - Wang, T., Rudin, C., Velez-Doshi, F., Liu, Y., Klampfl, E., MacNeille, P. (2016). *Bayesian Rule Sets for Interpretable Classification* in the Proceedings of the IEEE International Conference on Data Mining.